MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 Cards support formatting in the text property only, not in the title or subtitle properties.
 Formatting can be specified using a subset of XML or HTML formatting or Markdown, depending on the card type.
 For current and future development of Adaptive Cards, Markdown formatting is recommended.

 Formatting support differs between card types.
-Rendering of the card can differ slightly between the desktop and the mobile Microsoft Teams clients, as well as Teams in the desktop browser.
+Card rendering can differ slightly between the desktop and the mobile Microsoft Teams clients, and Teams in the desktop browser.

 You can include an inline image with any Teams card.
 Images can be formatted as `.png`, `.jpg`, or `.gif` files and must not exceed 1024 ×1024 px or 1 MB.
 Animated GIF's are not supported.
 For more information, see [types of cards](./cards-reference.md#inline-card-images).